 Focus on what you can do

-Dr Russ Harris, author of The Happiness Trap, suggests there is something simple that you can do: “...the single most useful thing anyone can do in any type of crisis – Corona-related or otherwise – is to: focus on what’s in your control.”
+Dr Russ Harris, author of The Happiness Trap, suggests there is something simple that you can do to reduce stress: “...the single most useful thing anyone can do in any type of crisis… is to focus on what’s in your control.”

 Don’t drown in worries

-On Good Thinking, free apps like Be Mindful and My Possible Self can help guide you in this process.
-If you feel so overwhelmed that it’s hard to focus, you might find our cognitive fitness and mental resilience app MyCognition useful.
-After assessing how your brain is working (e.g. how good your attention and memory are) then playing the personalised video game, AquaSnap, you can improve your key ability to concentrate, solve problems, make good decisions, self-control and perform effectively.
+On Good Thinking, free NHS-approved wellbeing apps like Be Mindful and My Possible Self can help guide you in the process of lowering stress.
+If you feel so overwhelmed that it’s hard to focus, you might find the cognitive fitness and mental resilience app MyCognition PRO useful.
+After assessing how your brain is working (e.g. how good your attention and memory are) then playing the personalised in-app video game, AquaSnap, you can improve your ability to concentrate, solve problems, make good decisions and perform effectively.

 The better you can focus on what you can control, the more clearly you can take in that not everything is out of control.
 If there are tough things to face or sort out, you’ll be in better shape to take on those challenges.
-And you’ll be in a stronger position to support your family, friends and wider community over the coming weeks and months.
+And, once you’re feeling less stressed, you’ll be in a stronger position to support your family, friends and wider community.

-As Dr Harris says, you can’t control coronavirus itself or how your government responds.
-You can’t even control how you feel about the current situation.
+As Dr Harris says, you can’t control certain situations and you can’t even control how you feel about them.
 So, step away from the bigger picture for a moment and make a note of something you can do, a behaviour that you can be in control of.
 It might just throw you a line and rescue you from drowning in worries.